LenchetoFC/youtube-usage-regulator/README.md

   - Write alternate activities to remind you what better things you can be doing
 - Schedules:
   - Add days and times that YouTube will be completely restricted
+- Limit the ability to endlessly recommend videos

 ### Future Features